JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

  </td>
  <td>

-prevents the build from triggering by updates to the `lib` directory of the build sources (as it appears on the agent).
+Prevents the build from triggering by updates to the `lib` directory of the build sources (as it appears on the agent).
 Note that the path is relative, so all files placed into the directory (by processing VCS root [checkout rules](vcs-checkout-rules.md)) will not cause the build to be triggered.

 </td></tr><tr>